Motivation

 Today, we are again living in perilous times.
 Although we are experiencing changes as rapid and fundamental as those at the start of the 20th century.

-Exploration through creation: my drive for creativity has always preceded any formal or art-historical classification.
-Deliberately—and with the conviction that comparing oneself in advance may hinder personal expression—I continuously rethink and refine my own techniques and approaches.
+my drive for creativity has always preceded any formal or art-historical classification.
+Deliberately—and with the conviction that comparing oneself in advance may hinder personal expression—

-In seeking to understand the building blocks of our reality, I approach creation as a form of investigation.
+In seeking to understand the building blocks of our reality, I approach my creation as a form of investigation.
 Precisely because our world is increasingly shaped by technology and machines, we should provide alternative perspectives —a visual language that reveals what might otherwise remain hidden.

-In reflecting on my work, I find resonance with the tradition of Constructivism—not in terms of formal imitation, but in the spirit of seeking structure, function, and social relevance in artistic creation.
+In reflecting on my work, I find resonance with the tradition of Constructivism - not in terms of formal imitation, but in the spirit of seeking structure, function and social relevance in artistic creation.

 I do not wish to deny my background in finance and economics—on the contrary, I seek to draw from it.
 This background has provided me with an analytical understanding of the forces that shape our world.

-I believe that art—echoing the spirit of the Constructivists—must not only carry aesthetic weight, but also offer functional value: it should present alternatives, spark insight, provoke challenge and ignite transformation.
+I believe that art — echoing the spirit of the Constructivists — must not only carry aesthetic weight, but also offer functional value: it should present alternatives, spark insight, provoke challenge and ignite transformation.
 Art dares—because it must.

 MSW - Martin Swoboda

-- Austria/Vienna/Mariahilf based creator
+- Austria/Vienna/Mariahilf based

 - Degree in Economics and Law